grycap/im-client/README.md

 IM is based on python, so Python 2.4 or higher runtime and standard library must be installed in the system.

-It is also required to install the Python Lex & Yacc library (http://www.dabeaz.com/ply/).
-It is available in all of the main distributions as 'python-ply' package.
+It is also required to install the RADL parser (https://github.com/grycap/radl), available in pip as the 'RADL' package.

 1.2 OPTIONAL PACKAGES
 --------------